-The role of Physical Investigator (PI) oversight and patient safety in a clinical trial services
+The role of Principal Investigator (PI) oversight and patient safety in a clinical trial services

 PI is usually a licensed and experienced doctor who monitors the trial volunteers closely during phase 1 of the study.
 Despite being enrolled as a healthy patient, the volunteer might have borderline hypertension or high BMI (full form), that were not on records.